-- Year 10 elective, 2025 (TBC)

-- · Science in Practice General
+- Science in Practice General

 - Biology ATAR

 - Chemistry ATAR

 - Human Biology General & ATAR

 - Physics ATAR

 FOOD TECHNOLOGY

 Food Awareness

 Everybody wants to have an enjoyable lifestyle.
 A healthy person is more capable of participating in and enjoying life.
 Once we have the basic skills related to choosing and preparing healthy foods, we have control over what and when we can eat.
 Food Awareness introduces basic food preparation, and the role food plays in our health.
 A lot of work completed will involve practical cooking, but written work is also important for success in this subject.